1991–92 Toronto Maple Leafs season

 The 1991–92 Toronto Maple Leafs season was Toronto's 75th season in the National Hockey League (NHL).
-The Maple Leafs missed the playoffs for the second consecutive year for the first time since the 1983–84 season and the 1984–85 season.
+The Maple Leafs missed the playoffs for the second consecutive year for the first time since the 1983–84 and 1984–85 seasons.

 Off-season

 Forward Wendel Clark is named team captain, following the departure of defenceman Rob Ramage to the Minnesota North Stars.